• Skip to primary navigation

 Schedule Your Meal Prep Day

-Not everyone can meal plan the same way.
-The influencer you follow online does not have the same lifestyle as you.
-So deciding what “meal planning” looks like for you is crucial.
 Do you want to prep all of your meals for the week?
 Do you want to prep a couple items, such as a batch of veggies, proteins and carbs, that will make your meals easier to mix and match and throw together during the week?

 Just like you would schedule an appointment into your calendar, do the same for meal prep.
 I like to take some time on Sunday’s to do all of my meal planning for the week.